siriusdemon/Build-Your-Own-Face-Model/detection/README-en.md

 ### Train your own data

-Firstly, you are supposed to familiar with the data and annotation format.
+Firstly, you should be familiar with the data and annotation format.
 In WiderFace and other common dataset, the formats are simple.

 - images: folder contains images
 - annotations: always a txt file